peejaywk/VinylRack/README.md

     * Actions: GetObject
     * ARN: Copy the ARN from the Bucket Policy tab and paste here.
     * Click Add Statement then Generate Policy.
-    * Copy the new policy and paste into the the Bucket Policy editor.
+    * Copy the new policy and paste into the Bucket Policy editor.
     * To allow access to all resources add a "/*" onto the end of the Resource key value.
-    * Click save to save the new policy.
+    * Save the new policy.
 9. In the Permissions tab go to the Access Control section and click the Edit button.
 On the "Everyone (public access)" line check the List checkbox and click Save changes.
 10. Go back to the services and select Identity and Access Management (IAM) to add a new user.
 Use the search bar if IAM isn't listed.
 IAM will be used to create new group, create an access policy giving the group access to the S3 bucket and to assign a user to the group so they can use the policy to access the files in the S3 bucket.
 11. Under User Groups click the Create Group button.
 Enter a group name then scroll to the bottom and click Create group.